 Do you want to get an overview of a career in dentistry?
 Try out the ‘Virtual Internship Program’ at Mindler today!

-BHMS: Homeopathy is also a popular alternative to western medicine, and if you believe in its effectiveness, then becoming a practitioner of homeopathy can be a good option.
+BHMS: Homeopathy is also a popular alternative to Western medicine, and if you believe in its effectiveness, becoming a practitioner of homeopathy can be a good option.
 However, pursue this course only if you want to practice homeopathy wholeheartedly.
-In terms of the difficulty level of the course, it is considered equivalent to MBBS.
+Regarding the difficulty level of the system, it is considered equivalent to MBBS.

 Not sure yet about your choice?
 Feel free to take a peek into the Career Simulator Program by Mindler!